thariqmfird/thariqmfird/README.md

-## Hi there 👋
+## Hello World!
+I'm Thariq Muhammad Firdausy👋

 <!--
 **thariqmfird/thariqmfird** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on A.P.
+Moller - Maersk
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React JS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...